 Estate Planning

 Every Estate Plan is as unique as each family or individual it serves.
 Pfeiffer Law, LLP is, at its heart, a family.
 Originally started by George Pfeiffer, it is now run jointly by George and his daughter, Laura.
 Let our family help your family plan for its needs, both now and into the future.
 We now offer our service all from the comfort of your own home with Zoom meetings and mobile notaries.
-Our basic estate plans start at $2,500 and include the following:

 1. Trust Agreement.